alexanderepping/apfelxx_photon_mod/minimizationMinuit/quicknote.md

 [x] mainfile execution
 [x] change README.md file for this folder
 [x] improve output
+[x] momentum sum rule by itself
+[x] define the parameters inside the initial pdfs before so that I can always use the same functions [x] option for IntitalPDFs to print or not print
+[x] switch case in main for parameters
+[x] file output, such that I can plot it with python [x] python file to plot:

 # Things to check, if there is some error: